 EPIC CHOCOLATE CUSTARD ICE CREAM

-The egg yolks make this a rich chocolately scoop in that old-fashioned ice cream parlor kind of way.
-It is definitely an ice-cream, not to be confused with the soft serve east coast style frozen custards.
+The egg yolks make this a rich chocolatey scoop in that old-fashioned ice cream parlor kind of way.
+It is definitely an ice cream, not to be confused with the soft serve east coast style frozen custards.

 - 840g (4 cups) milk